NSAntoine/SuccessorCLI/README.md

 ```
 Due to this project using private frameworks, you must be compiling with a patched SDK rather than a normal one.
 # Usage
-Open NewTerm2 or SSH Into your device (Preferrably SSH), then run the following command: `sudo successorcli [--restore/-r or --no-restore/-n]`.
-You must use `--restore/-r` or `--no-restore/-n` Depending on whether or not you want to execute the restore.
-For example: `sudo successorcli --restore`.
+Open NewTerm2 or SSH Into your device (Preferrably SSH), then run the following command: `sudo successorcli`.
+If you want the rsync restore to be executed, use `--restore/-r`.

 See below for options that can be used with SuccessorCLI